ndrewh/pyda/README.md

 - [`ltrace.py`](examples/ltrace.py): Hook all calls to library functions, and print out their arguments
 - [`strace.py`](examples/strace.py): Hook all syscalls and print out their arguments
+- [`cmplog.py`](examples/cmplog.py): Hook all `cmp` instructions and print out their arguments
 - [`resolve_indirect_calls.py`](examples/resolve_indirect_calls.py): dump a list of indirect calls with `objdump`, and then print out the targets during execution

 ## Limitations
-- Currently Linux only (please contribute Windows support!)
+- Currently Linux only (please contribute Windows and macOS support!)
-- Currently X86_64 only (please contribute ARM64 support!)
+- Currently X86_64/ARM64 only (please contribute support for other architectures)
 - All of the limitations of Dynamorio apply.
-The program must be reasonably well behaved.
+(The program must be reasonably well behaved.
+You should assume a sufficiently motivated program can detect whether it is running under Dynamorio.)
 - Some state may be shared with the target process; while Dynamorio attempts to isolate our libc (and other libraries) from the target, OS structures (e.g. fds) are shared.